Endorsements for 2026

 Corporation Commissioner

-Oklahoma State House
+Oklahoma U.S. House of Representatives

 District 1